I will be away from June 4 through and including June 11. Packages will not get shipped and emails will not get answered

 For years now, I have described many keiryu rods as being suitable (or even ideal) for big water, big fish tenkara.
 While I still believe that is true to some extent, fishing traditional tenkara with a rod over 5m long presents problems.

-A key feature of tenkara as practiced in Japan is manipulating the fly through gentle, rhythmic pulses that give the fly the appearance of life and entice a fish to strike.
+A key feature of tenkara as practiced in Japan is manipulating an unweighted fly through gentle, rhythmic pulses that give the fly the appearance of life and entice a fish to strike.
 The same gentle pulses that work very nicely with a 3.6m rod and line result in wild gyrations when done with a 6.3m rod and line.

 You can certainly cast a light 6.3m line, hold most of it off the surface and fish an unweighted fly with a dead drift if fishing upstream or skate it on the surface if fishing downstream, but the rod and line are just too long to give you the extraordinary fly control that is possible with a 3.6 or 4 meter tenkara rod.

 For dead drift fishing bead head nymphs, though, where you are controlling the drift of the fly but not imparting any action to the fly, I would argue that a 6.3m keiryu rod is much better than a 3.6m tenkara rod.
 But then, I would argue that the fishing style is a lot closer to keiryu than to tenkara.

 The resistance a fish feels when it pulls against the rod is progressive, the harder it pulls, the more resistance it feels.
 That is completely different than a fish pulling against the drag of a reel, where the resistance is constant.
 Also, the extremely long rod, held to the side rather than straight up, is effective in guiding or turning a fish.
 You may not be able to stop a run, but if you get the rod to the side immediately, you can often make the fish swim in a semicircle rather than a straight line.
 You will surprised at how quickly even a fairly large fish tires when pulling against progressive resistance.